stlab/wg21-invariants/paper.md

 # Executive Summary

 We propose a model for expressing class invariants in C++, to be added to the so-called _Contracts MVP_.
 We believe this facility, or one with comparable semantics, is necessary to support minimum viable contracts support in C++.
 In short, we propose a class-scope keyword `invariant`, which opens a scope that has `const` access to `*this`.
-Each invariant block is to be evaluated (in unspecified order) at the exit of every public constructor and non-const member function, as if it were a postcondition.
+Each invariant block is to be evaluated (in unspecified order) at the exit of every public constructor and public non-const member function, as if it were a postcondition.

 ```cpp
 class type {